Raellenalos/Kickstarter-Analysis/README.md

   |90 or more days|

 - Comparing the rate of success/ failure of months that are closer in total of campaigns launch would be a more accurate analysis.

-- However, January, June, July and October all had roughly the same number of failed campaigns launched.
-This can be determined by examining the points along the trend lines of the chart.
-As you hover over each point with your mouse pointer, a tooltip appears with the corresponding information.